 Content Marketing Media

-Creating compelling visual content marketing can be a challenge.
-However it there are a number of ways in which businesses even from non visual or boring industries can create compelling visual content.
+Creating visual content marketing that is compelling can be a challenge.
+However it there are a number of ways in which businesses even from non-visual or boring industries can create compelling visual content.

 To get some inspiration we start by looking at the video content that Turkish Airlines have been publishing of late.
 We also look at critical elements like building publishing consistency and incorporating emotion like humor in marketing before looking at some practical aspects of visual content marketing and furthering conversions with UX improvements.